 Karate is a good choice for self-defense because it emphasizes quick and powerful strikes.
 This can be useful in self-defense situations because it allows you to disable an opponent quickly.

 The best martial art for self-defense depends on your personal preferences and abilities.
-It takes more time and effort to learn properly, but the benefits can be tremendous.
+Learning correctly takes time and effort, but the benefits can be tremendous.

 Is Judo or Jiu Jitsu Better for Self-Defense?